Role of Monitoring Tools in Quality Assurance

 3. Improved User Experience

 For any application, user satisfaction is important.
 Teams may understand user behavior and software relations by using monitoring tools, particularly those focusing on the user experience.
-QA teams can monitor performance indicators like loading speed and failure rates to identify and fix problems that create a threat to user experience constantly.
+QA teams can monitor performance indicators like loading speed and failure rates to identify and fix problems that create a threat to user experience.

 4. Decision-Making Based on Data